-Lieutenant Shaun Klucznik serves as the Detention Operations Commander, which includes Inmate Housing, Food Service, Accreditation, Detention Training, Maintenance, Visitation, and Inmate Programs.
-Lieutenant Klucznik is an 18 year veteran in the corrections field and is dual certified in corrections and law enforcement.
-He joined the Pasco Sheriff's Office in 1997 and was sponsored through Corrections Academy at PHCC.
-During his 13 years with the Pasco Sheriff's Office, he rose through the ranks of Deputy, Field Training Officer, Corporal, and Sergeant.
-Lieutenant Klucznik is a graduate of the American Jail Association’s National Jail Leadership Command Academy.
-Lieutenant Klucznik is a Certified Jail Manager through the American Jail Association, a Certified Correctional Manager through the American Correctional Association, and a Department of Justice certified Prison Rape Elimination Act Inspector.
-Lieutenant Klucznik is also a C.J.S.T.C certified instructor.
-Lieutenant Klucznik holds an Associate’s Degree in Criminal Justice from St. Petersburg College.
+Captain Klucznik is a graduate of the American Jail Association’s National Jail Leadership Command Academy.
+He is a Certified Jail Manager through the American Jail Association, a Certified Correctional Executive through the American Correctional Association, and previously served as a Department of Justice certified Prison Rape Elimination Act Inspector.
+He is also a C.J.S.T.C certified instructor.
+Captain Klucznik holds an Associate’s Degree in Criminal Justice from St. Petersburg College.

-Medical Director Kristine DeKany is a Registered Nurse with 15+ years of correctional health care experience where she began her career as a Licensed Practical Nurse.
-She completed her Associate’s Degree in nursing at Pasco-Hernando Community College in 2006 and her Bachelor of Science Degree with an emphasis in Management at Hodges University where she graduated Magna Cum Laude in 2008, and her Master’s Degree in Health Science with an emphasis in Health Care Administration at Florida Gulf Coast University in 2011.
-Kristine has held a seat on the Florida Model Jail Standards (FMJS) Medical subcommittee for the past 10 years and has served as chair of this committee for the last 6 years.
-Kristine also serves on the FMJS Training Committee where she trains all the new Medical Inspectors in the state.
-She is also an FMJS Medical Services Inspector and a dual certified Correctional Nurse/Nurse Manager, achieving recognition as the first Certified Corrections Nurse in the State of Florida through the American Correctional Association in 2007.
+Medical Director Kristine DeKany is a Registered Nurse who began her career in correctional health care in 2000 where she began her career as a Licensed Practical Nurse.
+She completed her Associate’s Degree in nursing at Pasco-Hernando Community College in 2006, her Bachelor's Degree of Science with an emphasis in Management at Hodges University where she graduated Magna Cum Laude in 2008, and her Master’s Degree Health Science with an emphasis in Health Care Administration from Florida Gulf Coast University in 2011.
+Kristine has held a seat on the Florida Model Jail Standards Medical subcommittee since 2004 and has served as chair of this committee since 2008.
+Kristine also serves on the FMJS Training Committee where she trains all of the new Medical Inspectors in the state.
+She is an FMJS Medical Services Inspector, an ACA Medical Auditor, and an FCAC auditor.
+Kristine is also dual certified Correctional Nurse/Nurse manager, achieving recognition as the first Certified Corrections Nurse in the State of Florida through the American Correctional Association in 2007.